aws-samples/aws-dog-no-dog/README.md

 # From the root of this repository

 # Deploy log processing infrastructure to generate metrics
-make -C backend log-processing
+make --directory backend log-processing

 # Deploy the backend
 # This runs the targets 'package', 'deploy' and 'endpoint' in sequence.
-# Equivalent to 'make -C backend all'.
-By default, this will deploy to a 'dev'
+# Equivalent to 'make --directory backend all'.
+By default, this will deploy to
-# environment.
+# a 'dev' environment.
-make -C backend
+make --directory backend

 # Run the backend locally
 # This will allow you to test the Amazon API Gateway Rest API and AWS Lambda
 # functions locally.
 However, if you are using other resources (e.g. Amazon
 # DynamoDB table, Amazon S3 bucket), you should deploy them to AWS first.
-make -C backend local
+make --directory backend local
 ```

 ## Hints